AdobeDocs/journey-optimizer.en/help/using/email/use-visual-fragments.md

     >[!CAUTION]
     >
     >You can add any **Draft** or **Live** fragment to your content.
 However, you won't be able to activate your journey or campaign if a fragment with the Draft status is being used in it.
 At journey or campaign publication, draft fragments will show an error and you'll need to approve them to be able to publish.
-    >
-    > Please note that fragments statuses are being rolled out gradually over the course of several days following Journey Optimizer June release.
-While some users will have immediate access, others may experience a delay before it becomes available in their environments.
-If this enhancement is not yet available in your environment, please note that fragment do not require to be **Live** to be used in your journeys and campaigns.

 1. Like any other component, you can move the fragment around in your content.